Warning: To complete electrical works you must comply with Electrical Regulations – Click here for more information.

 Fitting lights in and/or under kitchen wall units can have a dramatic effect in the kitchen and there are two ways to do this.
-Click on any of the images in the project, or scroll to the tool store to the right of the page, to buy any products.

 For a full understanding of what you are embarking on when fitting lights to kitchen units, it is also a good idea to read our project on light circuits.